tektoncd/pipeline/docs/resources.md

 The Cluster resource has the following parameters:

--   `name` (required): The name to be given to the target cluster, will be used in the kubeconfig and also as part of the path to the kubeconfig file
 -   `url` (required): Host url of the master node
 -   `username` (required): the user with access to the cluster
 -   `password`: to be used for clusters with basic auth